Calculate your macros (protein, carbs, fats)

 Do I have to weigh every food item?

 In the beginning, yes — for 2-3 weeks to calibrate your eye.
-Then you'll know how to estimate portions by sight.
+Then you'll be able to estimate portions by sight.
 The goal isn't perfection but consistency.

 Are macros more important than calories?

 Calories remain the #1 factor for weight.
-But for the same calories, macro distribution influences body composition (muscle vs. fat) and energy levels.
+But for the same calories, the macro breakdown influences body composition (muscle vs fat) and energy levels.

-Do I have to follow my macros exactly?
+Do I have to follow my macros to the letter?

-No. A margin of ±10% for each macro is perfectly acceptable.
+No. A margin of ±10% on each macro is perfectly acceptable.
 What matters is the trend over the week, not gram-level precision.